 "You could die in a week and savings won't really matter!"

-When we asked her about not being able to pass a house down to any future children, she explained she would want to pass the same values on to them.
+When we asked her about not being able to pass a house down to any future children, she explained that it was more important to her to pass the same values that she has on to them.
 She said: "I'd encourage my children to make the most of the moment."